 Instructions

-- Pour wet ingredients into the bowl with the dry ingredients.
-Stir to combine, but take care not to overmix.
-Fold in chopped pecans.
+- Pour the wet ingredients into the bowl with the dry ingredients.
+Stir to combine evenly and no dry streaks remain.

-- Spoon mixture evenly into donut pan wells, or add batter to a large plastic bag, seal it, and snip off a corner so you can pipe the batter into the pan.
-Make sure the snipped corner is large enough for the pecan pieces to come through.
+- Spoon half of the batter evenly into the six donut pan wells, or add batter to a piping bag/large plastic bag, seal it, and snip off a corner so you can pipe the batter into the pan.
+Fill each well to just below the top surface.

-- Bake 10-12 minutes, or until a toothpick inserted into the thickest part comes out clean and the tops spring back when lightly pressed.
-Invert donuts onto wire rack to cool completely.
+- Bake for 10-12 minutes, or until a toothpick inserted into the thickest part comes out clean and the tops spring back when lightly pressed.
+Invert donuts onto wire rack once baked.

-- Sprinkle chopped pecans over top and let harden before serving or storing.
+- If desired, sprinkle chopped pecans over top and let the glaze harden before serving or storing.

 Notes